VonSub/info_grid/docs/v2_jsx_farmsetup.md

 ## 1. Register your identity on the TF Grid

-As indicated in the install description start the kosmos shell inside you jsx container.
-Then follow these instructions:
+As indicated in the install description start the kosmos shell inside your jsx container.
+Then follow these instructions to get yourself a 3bot and attach your farm to it.

 Connect to the right environment (testnet in example)
 ```python